TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 9.md

 - Have you included the fiducial volumes?
 	- Or can I just multiply all TPC volumes with a ratio
 - What else to write

+Source of Be
+	Enormous energy photons
+	But likely a neutron -> as can move around for longer distances